 To hear a demo of how the microphone sounds, check out this episode of our podcast which I recorded entirely using the NT1-A.

 The Rode NT1-A is a best-seller for a reason.
 Everything from its cardioid recording pattern and flat response to its high sensitivity and low self-noise makes it a perfect pick for a quiet studio.
 Compare that to something a little more versatile like the Shure SM58, which is more of a rugged all-around microphone that people can take out in the field as well as the studio.
 That isn’t the case here.
 This is a tool meant for studio recording.
 Whether that’s in a professional sense or just at your own house, it gets a lot right.
 Of course, nothing is perfect and the annoying sibilance issues and the need for phantom power to properly power it is definitely an inconvenience.
-While it isn’t cheap, the Rode NT1-A has reduced significantly in price since its release, and it is a great upgrade for anyone looking to move on from a USB powered microphone.
+Though its still not cheap, the Rode NT1-A has reduced significantly in price since its release, and it is a great upgrade for anyone looking to move on from a USB powered microphone.